๐Ÿ’งFluid Mechanics

 Pump Operating Point

-• Stable operation occurs when small flow changes cause the system to self-correct back to this point
+• Operation is stable when small disturbances cause the system to self-correct back to this point

-• Shifts with system changes—closing a valve steepens the system curve, moving the operating point to lower flow and higher head
+• The operating point shifts whenever the system changes.
+For example, partially closing a valve increases KK, which steepens the system curve and moves the operating point to lower flow and higher head.

 Best Efficiency Point (BEP)

-• Operating near BEP minimizes energy waste, vibration, and wear on bearings and seals
+• Operating near BEP minimizes energy waste, vibration, noise, and mechanical wear on bearings and seals

-Compare: Operating Point vs. BEP—the operating point is where the pump actually runs in your system, while BEP is where it should run for optimal performance.
+Compare: Operating Point vs. BEP: the operating point is where the pump actually runs in your system, while BEP is where it should run for optimal performance.
 A well-designed system places the operating point at or near BEP.
-If an FRQ describes excessive vibration or premature wear, check whether the pump is operating far from BEP.

 Cavitation Prevention